AngieZhang3/InlineHook/README.md

 When the program calls the target function, it first jumps to the hook function, executes the custom code, and then returns to continue the original function's execution.
 This method effectively creates a detour in the program's normal execution path, allowing for runtime modification of program behavior without changing the original source code.
 ## Implementation
 This project demonstrates the use of Inline Hooks to intercept two Windows APIs: CreateFileA and ReadFile.
-Below, I use ReadFile as an example to explain the hook implementation process.
+Below, we use ReadFile as an example to explain the hook implementation process.
 ### Steps to Implement the Hook
 ### 1. Locate the Target Function
-The first step is identifying the memory address of the function to be intercepted, referred to as the "Target Function."
+The first step is identifying the memory address of the function to be intercepted, referred to as the "Target Function." <br>
 In this project, the target functions are CreateFileA and ReadFile.
-To correctly locate their addresses, I analyzed them using x32dbg on Windows 7, 10, and 11.
+To correctly locate their addresses, we analyzed them using x32dbg on Windows 7, 10, and 11.
 For ReadFile, the disassembly varies across these operating systems:
 - Windows 7:<br>
   The function call directly points to the entry of ReadFile.